home / skills / terrylica / cc-skills / adr-graph-easy-architect

 /plugins/itp/skills/adr-graph-easy-architect

-This skill generates ASCII architecture diagrams for ADRs using graph-easy, delivering pure text diagrams with automatic layout.
+This skill generates ASCII architecture diagrams for Architecture Decision Records using graph-easy, delivering ready-to-render diagrams for ADRs and reviews.

 npx playbooks add skill terrylica/cc-skills --skill adr-graph-easy-architect